enurv/globomantics/notes.md

 }, [houses])
 ```

+When to use:
+When you want to avoid expensive recalculations or to keep the same reference for objects/functions between renders unless dependencies change.
+Use useMemo for derived values or objects/functions that you want to keep the same reference unless dependencies change, especially to optimize performance or prevent unnecessary re-renders.

 ## Ref

 useRef hook is used to persist data between re-renders just like state but changing a ref does not trigger re-render.
 When a reference type is passed to useRef this hook guarantees the same reference is returned across re-renders.
 It is mostly used for holding the element ref just like Angular's template reference variables.